 Where anti-social, disruptive or aggressive behaviour is extreme, children may be subject to an in-school suspension.
-In such cases, pupils are taught away from their class group and remain isolated at break and lunchtimes.
+In such cases, pupils are taught away from their class group and remain with an adult at break and lunchtimes.
 As a last resort, sanctions may include fixed term or permanent suspension.
-(Appendix 3 - Suspension Procedure)
+(Appendix 4 - Suspension Procedure)